ModelAtlasofTheEarth/metadata_schema/README.md

 ### RO-Crate: adapting for M@TE

-RO-Crates are well suitred to the task of describing computational models (a research object).
+RO-Crates are well suited to the task of describing computational models (a research object).
 Key attributes of the RO-Crate format/specification which we find useful:

-* handle the diverse set of entitites that are involved in the creation of model
+* handle the diverse set of entitites that are involved in the creation of model (software pojects, specific code, computers, output data, publication, funders)
-* allow clear conceptual separation between data and contextual entities
+* clear conceptual separation between data and contextual entities
 * based on schema.org/json-ld
 * facilitate reuse of existing metadata (e.g. ORCID data, using json-ld requests)
-* easy to programatically verify and modified
+* easy to programatically verify and modify
 * can be extended to provide descriptions of workflow

 In terms of M@TE project, an important requirement is that the RO-Crate can fulfil metadata requirements (ISO 19115) used in the NCI GeoNetwork catalogue (https://geonetwork.nci.org.au/), where M@TE model are stored.
 Many of the field requirements in ISO 19115 are easily mapped to  `DataSet` (or by inheritance `CreativeWork`) Properties.
 For instance `CreativeWork` properties will hold information about licence, authors, keywords, version, citation, funder etc.